-- 28 days after a move into 'unregulated' accommodation (i.e. accommodation that is not regulated/inspected by OFSTED), the Local Authority must:
+If the Relevant Young Person or Former Relevant Young Person moves to 'unregulated' accommodation (i.e. accommodation that is not regulated/inspected by OFSTED), the Local Authority must:

-Reviews should be brought forward where there is an assessed risk that a crisis may develop in a young person's life, for example:
+- Reviews should be brought forward where there is an assessed risk that a crisis may develop in a young person's life, for example:

 - Where a young person has been charged with an offence and there is a possibility of their being sentenced to custody, which will risk losing their accommodation;

-- Where a young person is at risk of being evicted from his or her accommodation or otherwise threatened with homelessness;
+- Where a young person is at risk of being evicted from their accommodation or otherwise threatened with homelessness;

-- Where professionals are concerned about the parenting capacity of a 'relevant' or Former Relevant' young person with there being a possibility that their own child may need to be the subject of a multi-agency safeguarding plan;
+- Where professionals are concerned about the parenting capacity of a 'Relevant' or 'Former Relevant' young person with there being a possibility that their own child may need to be the subject of a multi-agency safeguarding plan;

 - Where a young person requests a review.

 Matters to which the Local Authority is to have regard in determining suitability of accommodation (under Schedule 2 to the Care Leavers Regulations 2010 and Schedule 6 of the Care Planning, Placement and Case Review Regulations 2010):

 - The facilities and services provided;